borgbackup/borg/README.rst

     backup examination and restores (e.g. by using a regular file manager).

 **Easy installation on multiple platforms**
-    We offer single-file binaries
-    that does not require installing anything - you can just run it on the supported platforms:
+    We offer single-file binaries that do not require installing anything - you can just run them on these platforms:

     * Linux
     * Mac OS X